Michigan official: Tugboat damaged Great Lakes pipelines

 MACKINAW CITY, Mich.
-(AP) — Michigan’s attorney general says a tugboat dragged its anchor as it passed through the waterway connecting Lake Huron and Lake Michigan, causing recent damage to underwater oil and electrical lines.
+(AP) — Recent damage to underwater oil and electrical lines in the waterway connecting Lake Huron and Lake Michigan that’s blamed for an insulation fluid spill was caused by a tugboat dragging its anchor, Michigan’s attorney general announced Tuesday.

-Attorney General Bill Schuette said in a statement Tuesday that he notified Vanenkevort Tug and Barge that he’s planning civil action against the company because of the damage believed to have happened April 1 in the Straits of Mackinac.
+Attorney General Bill Schuette said he notified Vanenkevort Tug and Barge that he’s planning civil action against the company because of the damage believed to have been caused April 1 by the tug named Clyde S. Vanenkevort in the Straits of Mackinac.

-The Associated Press sent an email seeking comment from Vanenkevort, based in Escanaba, Michigan.
+“The vessel ignored markers in the channel and clearly identified hazards on navigational charts that make clear that an anchor should not be deployed in this area of Straits,” Schuette said in a statement.

-Two electric cables leaked 600 gallons (2,270 liters) of insulation fluid containing mineral oil and benzene.
-Enbridge Inc.’s twin Line 5 pipelines carry crude oil and liquefied natural gas.
-The company has said that the pipelines were dented, but said the integrity of the lines weren’t compromised.
+The Associated Press sent an email seeking comment from Vanenkevort Tug and Barge, based in Escanaba, Michigan.

 Most Read Business Stories